Oct 18, 2025

 2. The four user roles listed below identify those authorized to the video/CCTV security system and the system functions each role is provided.

-• Restricted User: Contract Security, Judicial Officers, Coordinators of Residence Education, Assistant Coordinators of Residence Education, Director of Childcare Center, Assistant to Childcare Director, and Executive Dean of the Lamesa Campus.
+• Restricted User: Contract Security, Judicial Officers, Coordinators of Residence Education, Assistant Coordinators of Residence Education, Director of Childcare Center, Assistant to Childcare Director, and Provost of the Lamesa Campus.
 Able to access live footage, recordings, but no access to system settings.
 Includes camera access to respective campus, building, or department.

-4. Campus Security will monitor new developments in the law and industry standards and protections.
+5. Campus Security will monitor new developments in the law and industry standards and protections.

 C. PROCEDURES